Bitloli/self-learning/docs/kernel/mm-slub.md

 Once an object has been allocated, it becomes a "partial" slab which is stored on a list in the `kmem_cache` structure.
 *Since this is a patch aimed at scalability, there is, in fact, one "partial" list for each NUMA node on the system.*
 The allocator tries to keep allocations node-local, but it will reach across nodes before filling the system with partial slabs.
-> @todo 每一个 numa 节点存在一个 partial list，多核，调用同一个函数，如何并发调用slab 呀!o
+> @todo 每一个 numa 节点存在一个 partial list，多核，调用同一个函数，如何并发调用 slab 呀!o

 There is also a per-CPU array of active slabs, intended to prevent *cache line* bouncing even within a NUMA node.
 There is a special thread which runs (via a workqueue) which monitors the usage of per-CPU slabs; if a per-CPU slab is not being used, it gets put back onto the partial list for use by other processors.